 One of the biggest things that hold us back is not being in the here and now.
 I have noticed when I haven’t done something that requires my full attention and I am focused on the past or future for too long, I begin to feel anxious, depressed and I even develop writer’s block.
 For a writer that can be very bad because it will keep me from achieving my goals.

-I use these tasks to practice mindfulness like a form of meditation.
+I use these tasks to practice mindfulness as a form of meditation.
 I can work on projects that can be done in one evening or I can work on something that I can finish over a long time by doing only parts of it at a time.
 I actually have a cross stitch project that I work on here and there.
 It will likely take me a long time to finish it because it is a large project and it requires a lot of focus.

 I do little things like I did today such as beading something simple or even complex but can be done in one day.
-I didn’t really understand why crafting was so therapeutic for me until today when I realized that the reason it helps is because it keeps me grounded in the present moment.
+I didn’t really understand why crafting was so therapeutic for me until today when I realized that the reason it helps is that it keeps me grounded in the present moment.
 It is an exercise for the mind.

 Just like the body, the mind also needs exercise.
 With the Mind, body, and spirit working together as a team, it is important to keep every member of the team in as good of shape as possible.
 I still struggle with my body but if I strengthen my mind and my spirit, I will find the motivation to continue to work on my physical health.